tugcecalisir/Differental-Equations/README.md

 ## Investigating the Potential Energy Function of the Hénon-Heiles System

-In our study, we delve into the potential energy function `V(x, y)` characterizing the Hénon-Heiles system.
-To explore this, we define ranges for `x` and `y` to span the `x-y` plane, each ranging from `-0.75` to `0.75` with a step size of `0.05`.
+In our study, the potential energy function `V(x, y)` characterizing the Hénon-Heiles system was searched in detail.
+To explore this, ranges for `x` and `y` to span the `x-y` plane were defined, each ranging from `-0.75` to `0.75` with a step size of `0.05`.
 This setup is pivotal for evaluating `V(x, y)` across a grid, facilitating a detailed visualization of the system's potential energy landscape.

 The potential energy function, `V(x, y)`, is mathematically expressed as: